shirayu/show-values-cinnamon-applet/README.md

-# ShowVaues on Cinamone applet
+# ShowValues on Cinamone applet

 ## Reload the applet